 Manufacturers rely on marketing intermediaries to help them understand consumer needs and preferences, promote their products more effectively, distribute their products efficiently, and identify new growth markets.
 Marketing intermediaries are also important for the logistics and transportation of goods.

 It is always tempting for any organization to skip the middleman and serve directly to the end customer, especially in today’s age, where e-commerce is at its pinnacle of success.
 This not only increases the profit margins of the company but also gives the best deals to customers, which they may not have found when approached via marketing intermediaries.

 However, practically, it would be a lot of work in terms of logistics and supply chain management for the company.
-If 500 of such people decide to approach directly to the company to buy a single product in a month, then it would mean that the company would have to have 500 different shipments to 500 different locations.
-Add to it, 500 different customer interactions and after-sales support which may include product return, exchange inquiries, and other similar matters.
+If 500 such people decide to approach directly to the company to buy a single product in a month, then it would mean that the company would have to have 500 different shipments to 500 different locations.
+Add to it, 500 different customer interactions and after-sales support which may include product returns, exchange inquiries, and other similar matters.

-Types of Marketing Intermediaries
+Types of Marketing Intermediary

-1. Brokers and Agents
+1. Brokers and Marketing Agents